Subwoofer Installation Guide

 Be extra careful to anchor a subwoofer in a hatchback, station wagon, or sport utility vehicle.
 It could become airborne and injure someone if you stop suddenly.

 The Sound Ordnance B-8PT is a compact powered sub that fits under the seat.
 It's designed for smaller vehicles or pickups.

 Pre-fabricated sub enclosures

-While ready-made subs have many advantages, you will have a greater choice of subs if you choose a component subwoofer and an appropriate enclosure.
+While ready-made subs have their advantages, you'll have a greater choice of subs if you go with a component subwoofer and an appropriate enclosure.
+It's more work, yes, but you get to create the sound you want.
 You choose the subwoofer or subwoofers that suit your musical needs best, and then select the box size that will optimize their sonic properties.
-You will find that most component subwoofers do not come with any hardware.
-If the enclosure you purchase does not have hardware either, you might have to provide your own screws.
+Most component subwoofers don't come with hardware, so you might have to provide your own screws.
 Also, you might need speaker wires and hardware to connect the speaker to the terminal cup in the box.
 Finally, find some brackets or straps to hold the enclosure in your vehicle.

 Sound Ordnance makes a variety of enclosures to accommodate most sizes of subs.

 If you go with the most common type of subwoofer installation — a component sub in a box hooked to an amplifier — you will have to consider various wiring possibilities before you start.

 A 2-channel amplifier gives you outputs for two speakers.
 Of course, that doesn't mean you have to connect two subwoofers.
 You can hook up one, two, or maybe even four.
 To be safe, you just need to be aware of the impedance of your subs and the "load" capability of your amplifier.
 These factors will determine which wiring method you should use.
 For more information, check out our collection of subwoofer wiring diagrams.